TheMineWay/jump2digital-skins-api/README.md

 _(I did all comments and documentation in English as it is the standarized language)_.
-Both contributors are me, I used my personal and professionala account (I used the work laptop to work on the project on mealtime)
+Both contributors are me, I used my personal and professionala account (I used the work laptop to work on the project during mealtime)

 # Jump2Digital hackaton backend test